 The copying of documents includes the making of transcripts, tracings, etc.

-For more information see the Public Record Office guide -
+For more information see The National Archives guide -

 Tim Padfield.
-Copyright for Archivists and Users of Archives, Public Record Office, 2001, or the information on the Public Record Office website pages.
+Copyright for Archivists and Users of Archives, The National Archives, 2001, or the information on the The National Archives website.